 11 Things Your Partner Should Never Say To You, Because Words Can Be More Damaging Than You Think

 Everyone occasionally messes up and says things they don't mean.
-Maybe you snap when you're tired, or your partner becomes extra snarky whenever he or she is overwhelmed.
+Maybe you snap when you're tired, or your partner becomes extra snarky whenever they're overwhelmed.
 It's totally normal, and usually OK — as long as you both apologize.
 But there are things your partner should never say to you (and vice versa), if you guys want a healthier relationship.

 I'm talking about words and comments that aim to hurt, target a point of insecurity, or threaten your relationship.
 Unlike smaller daily indiscretions (like being cranky when you're tired), these harsh words are often difficult to forget.
 And some can even ring in your head for days (or weeks, or years).

 Take name calling, for instance.
-As licensed marriage and family therapist Lisa Locke, M.S., points out, words can't be taken back.
+As licensed marriage and family therapist Lisa Locke, MS tells Bustle, words can't be taken back.
 So if your partner drops a few choice phrases, it really can change your relationship forever.

 If things have gotten to such a point, it's obviously more than OK to call it quits.
-But if you want to salvage your relationship — and make it healthy again — it's usually possible to turn things around.
+But if you want to salvage your relationship, it's usually possible to turn things around.
 "If both partners gain awareness, have a desire to change, and practice something different, then healing can happen and the negative pattern can be broken," Locke says.
-Read on for a few comments that are never OK, as well as what to do when/if things get out of hand.
+Read on for a few comments that are never OK to say, as well as what to do when/if things get out of hand.

 1. "You're so needy"